Foster WITH US

 -

-Most of our dogs arrive from our trusted partner rescues.
-Our organization is international, so we have dogs coming in from a variety of countries.
-Some of those countries include Mexico, Dominican Republic, Cuba, the US, and Northern Canada.
+Most of our dogs come to us through trusted partner rescues.
+As an international organization, we receive dogs from a variety of countries, including Mexico, the Dominican Republic, Cuba, the United States, and Northern Canada.

 -

-Most of our loveable pups are mixed breeds.
-We often see Shepards, American Bull Dogs, Chihuahuas but we accept all breeds through our rescue.
+Most of our lovable pups are mixed breeds.
+We frequently welcome Shepherds, American Bulldogs, Chihuahuas, and many others — but we happily accept dogs of all breeds through our rescue.

 -

-Dogs arrive at their foster homes with their necessary supplies provided.
-This includes a crate, food, martingale collar and leash.
-Sometimes, depending on the dog’s needs, they will have medication or other specific supplies with them as well.
+When dogs arrive at their foster homes, they come fully equipped with all necessary supplies, including a crate, food, a martingale collar, and a leash.
+Depending on the dog’s individual needs, they may also arrive with medication or other specific items.

 -

-All dogs and cats in the household MUST be fully up to date on vaccines.
-Documentation will be required.
+Please note that all pets in the household must be fully up to date on vaccinations, and documentation will be required.

 -